-Emeritus Professor James W. Ely, Jr., was the Milton R. Underwood Chair in Free Enterprise, a professor of law, and a professor of history at Vanderbilt University.
+James W. Ely, Jr. is Milton R. Underwood Professor of Law, Emeritus, and Professor of History, Emeritus, at Vanderbilt University.
 He has written about a wide range of topics in legal history and is the author of numerous works including The Guardian of Every Other Right: A Constitutional History of Property Rights (Oxford University Press, 3rd edition 2008), American Legal History: Cases and Materials (Oxford University Press, 3rd ed.
 2005) (with Kermit L. Hall and Paul Finkelman), The Fuller Court: Justices, Rulings, and Legacy (ABC-CLIO 2003), and Railroads and American Law (University Press of Kansas 2001).
-Ely served as assistant editor of the American Journal of Legal History from 1987 to1989.
+Ely served as assistant editor of the American Journal of Legal History from 1987 to 1989.
 Since joining the Vanderbilt faculty in 1979, he has also received numerous teaching awards.

 Professor Carol M. Rose is the Ashby Lohse Chair in Water and Natural Resources at the University of Arizona James E. Rogers College of Law.
 Prior to joining the faculty at Arizona, she was the Gordon Bradford Tweedy Professor of Law and Organization at Yale University Law School.
-She has authored numerous articles and several books, including Perspectives on Property Law (Aspen 2d ed.
-1995, 3d ed.
-2002) (co-author, with Bruce Ackerman & Robert Ellickson) and Property and Persuasion: Essays on the History, Theory, and Rhetoric of Ownership (Westview Press 1994).
+She has authored numerous articles and several books, including Perspectives on Property Law (Aspen 3d ed.
+2014) (with Robert Ellickson and Henry E. Smith) and Property and Persuasion: Essays on the History, Theory, and Rhetoric of Ownership (Westview Press 1994).

-Professor Thomas W. Merrill is a scholar of property, administrative, and environmental law, and is the Charles Evans Hughes Professor at Columbia Law School.
-His books include Property: Takings (with David A. Dana) (Foundation Press, 2002), Property: Principles and Policies (2d ed., with Henry E. Smith) (Foundation Press, 2012), and The Oxford Introductions to U.S. Law (with Henry E. Smith) (Oxford University Press, 2010).
+Professor Thomas W. Merrill is a scholar of property, administrative, and environmental law and is the Charles Evans Hughes Professor at Columbia Law School.
+His books include Property: Takings (Foundation Press, 2002) (with David A. Dana), Property: Principles and Policies (Foundation Press, 2d ed.
+2012) (with Henry E. Smith), and The Oxford Introductions to U.S. Law (with Henry E. Smith) (Oxford University Press, 2010).
 His many articles have appeared in publications such as Harvard Law Review, New York University Law Review, University of Pennsylvania Law Review, and Yale Law Journal.